netdata/go.d.plugin/README.md

 ## Configuration

 `go.d.plugin` itself can be configured using the configuration file `/etc/netdata/go.d.conf` (to edit it on your system run `/etc/netdata/edit-config go.d.conf`).
-This file is also a BASH script.
+This file is a BASH script.

 Configurations are written in [YAML](http://yaml.org/).